neo-ngd/NEO-Tutorial/en/2-wallet/3-Key_encryption_and_contract_accounts.md

 This contract information can also be stored in the NEP-6 file, which allows a user to keep track of accounts that are not necessarily associated with a single private key.
 More complex account types can be created using NEO's scripting capabilities.

-Multi-signatures are currently supported in the NEO-GUI wallet.
+Multi-signatures are currently supported in the [NEO-GUI](https://github.com/neo-project/neo-gui) and [neo-python](https://github.com/CityOfZion/neo-python) clients.

 ### NEO DB3
 NEO db3 is a legacy file format that was previously supported in NEO-GUI prior to the introduction of the NEP-6 file format.
 It is highly reccommended to upgrade to NEP-6 file format, which can be done in NEO-GUI.